Django bulk_update memory issue

 TheObject.objects.bulk_update(objs=objs_to_update, fields=["field3"])

 Running this statement as is would have generated a HUGE update statement that my database would not have enjoyed seeing.
-But luckily, bulk_update has a batch_size parameter that chunks one huge update into multiple smaller ones:
+But luckily, bulk_update has a batch_size parameter that chunks the huge update into multiple smaller ones:

 TheObject.objects.bulk_update(objs=objs_to_update, fields=["field3"], batch_size=250)